School Focused Youth Service

-The SFYS coordinators work with schools to deliver targeted programs for students.
-They provide advice to schools, including connecting schools to appropriate community-based services that can provide specialist support to children and families around a range of individual and family or carer needs.
+The SFYS co-ordinators work with schools to deliver targeted programs for students.
+They provide advice to schools and can connect schools to appropriate community-based services that provide specialist support to children and families around a range of individual, family and carer needs.
 They also work with schools to provide appropriate professional development to build capacity of teachers and other school staff to support vulnerable students.

-If you would like more information about the SFYS program at Ballarat Community Health, speak to a SFYS coordinator on 5338 4500 or contact your school.
+If you would like more information about the SFYS program at Ballarat Community Health, make an enquiry or request a call via the customer service menu to the right-hand side of your screen.
+Alternatively, call us directly on (03) 5338 4500 and request a SFYS co-ordinator, or contact your school.